MicrosoftDocs/power-platform/power-platform/alm/delegated-deployments-setup.md

 To deploy as the pipeline stage owner, follow these steps.

-1. Assign the Pipelines Administrator security role to the pipeline stage owner within the pipelines host, and System Administrator security role within target environments.
+1. Assign the Pipelines Administrator security role to the pipeline stage owner within the pipelines host, and assign System Administrator security role within target environments.

     Lower permission security roles cannot deploy plug-ins and other code components.

-1. Check **Is delegated deployment** on a pipeline stage, and select Stage Owner.
+1. Choose (check) **Is delegated deployment** on a pipeline stage, and select **Stage Owner**.
     - The pipeline stage owner’s identity will be used for all deployments to this stage.
     - Similarly, this identity must be used to approve deployments.
 1. Create a cloud flow in a solution within the pipelines host environment.